ddollar/fetch/README.md

 ## fetch

-Fetch is designed to install everything specified by a `Gemfile.lock` into a subdirectory called `vendor/bundle` and then configure bundle to look there when resolving gems at runtime.
+Fetch is designed to install everything specified by a `Gemfile.lock` into a subdirectory called `vendor/bundle` and then configure Bundler to use that directory during runtime.

 Fetch is not designed to be used during development or whenever your `Gemfile` is changing.
 Fetch is designed to be used once you have a `Gemfile.lock`, (e.g. during deploys to production)